platyplus/platyplus/documentation/src/index.md

     details: Kubernetes without sacrificing Development Experience
   - title: Hasura
     details: Advanced data layer with GraphQL, authentication, authorisation, storage and many more
-footer: Made by  with ❤️
+footer: Made by Platyplus with ❤️
 ---